BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Do projects execute risk analysis (e.g., in regard to (A)SIL)?
   - Projects have their own security goals.
-(No, Some, Most, All)
   - Risks of security objectives are defined and evaluated with risk levels in a risk matrix.
-(No, Some, Most, All)
   - Internal and external components affected by the security objectives are determined.
-(No, Some, Most, All)
-- Assess an attack surface on top of the security and risk analysis
+  - Assess an attack surface on top of the security and risk analysis.

-* Are identified attack patterns documented in a reusable catalogue?
+* Are identified attack patterns documented in a reusable catalog?
   - There is an active search for known (product relevant) attacks.
-(No, once a week, several times a week, daily)
   - New attacks are transformed into attack patters and documented.
-(No, Some, Most, All)
   - Relevant public and company-internal attacks are listed and new project-related attacks are added.
   - Attack patterns are described alongside their name, probability, exploitability, severity, and examples.

 ##### RESULTS